sfdeloach/docker/README.md

 CMD ["ping","archlinux.org"]
 ```

-## Making Real Projects with Docker
+## making real projects (Section 04)

-See `Dockerfile` in `04-simple server` for an example of how to build a nodeJS express server image
-using a Dockerfile.
+See `Dockerfile` in `04-simple server` for an example of how to build a nodeJS express server image using a Dockerfile.
 Take notice of the following:

-- specify a tag with a base for more images
+- specify a tag with a base image for specificity
 - set a working directory inside your container
 - copy build files from your local machine into your container
 - map network ports to your container
 - put thought into the order of commands in the Dockerfile to minimize rebuild times

-## Docker Compose with Multiple Local Containers
+## docker compose - multiple containers (Section 05)

+TODO: CLI becomes too clunky, docker compose is used in industry to manage complexity

 It is possible to place multiple services inside a container, however, this is not good practice.
 Each service should be placed in its own container so that there is greater flexibility when